apache/helix/src/site/markdown/ApiUsage.md

                                                           zkConnectString);
      manager.connect();
      GenericHelixController controller = new GenericHelixController();
      manager.addConfigChangeListener(controller);
      manager.addLiveInstanceChangeListener(controller);
      manager.addIdealStateChangeListener(controller);
      manager.addExternalViewChangeListener(controller);
      manager.addControllerListener(controller);
 ```
 This above snippet shows how the controller is started.
-Helix comes with commands to start the controller.
+You can also start the controller using command line interface.

 ```
 cd helix
 mvn clean install -Dmaven.test.skip=true